The debate over IT outsourcing versus staff augmentation is one that comes up time and again in management meetings.?

 - Access To More Talent

-It might be difficult for HR to locate a few developers who are experts at writing ETL pipelines using Python and willing to work for five months.
+It might be difficult for HR to locate professional front end developers who are experts at writing ETL pipelines using Python and willing to work for five months.
 Yet, at another location on the globe, there might be a plethora of such coders with the associated expertise shared through the community.
 This allows offering to be a true division of labour – everyone does what they are best at and maximizes profits.?

 - Can Get Results Quicker, Particularly For One-off Projects